 Are Small Banks Safer Than Large Banks?

-The Federal Deposit Insurance Corporation (FDIC) is an independent agency that helps protect banks and their customers by insuring deposits.
-The size of a bank doesn’t affect its eligibility for FDIC insurance, therefore the money you have on deposit with an FDIC member bank is fully protected up to $250,000, per depositor, per insured bank, per account ownership category.
-For those who want to keep a considerable amount of money on deposit, it can be wise to look for those banks that participate in programs that extend the FDIC insurance to cover millions1.
+The Federal Deposit Insurance Corporation (FDIC) is an independent agency that helps protect most banks and their customers by insuring deposits in the very rare case of a bank failure.
+The size of a bank doesn’t affect its eligibility for FDIC insurance.
+The money you have on deposit with an FDIC member bank is fully protected up to $250,000, per depositor, per insured bank, per account ownership category.
+For those who want to keep a considerable amount of money on deposit, it can be wise to look for those banks that participate in programs that extend the FDIC insurance to cover millions.

 Also important: Although it’s the customers’ money that’s covered by the FDIC, the agency is funded by premiums paid by the banks and from earnings on investments in U.S. Treasury securities.
 Customers do not pay for this insurance; they are automatically covered when they open an FDIC-insured account.